-1.8.2.2 Therapeutic techniques
+1.8.2.2 Therapeutic Techniques

-Therapeutic intervention is provided for 30 hours a week, with a full schedule of activities.
-This takes the form of music, movement exercises and tailored activities from an activities coordinator.
+Therapeutic intervention is provided once a week in the form of music and movement exercises from our activities coordinator.
 There is also access for Aromatherapy sessions for the residents to experience.
 Further activities can be organised within the needs and abilities of the resident.